 It's a slippery slope once you start allowing that to happen, and I've tried hard not to let it happen since.

 In my mid-twenties, I decided to make up for lost time with an epic, 12+ month trip around the world.

 Fear of Travel #4 – I'll Run Out of Money Before My Trip is Over

-I spent 5 1/2 years paying off credit card debts and saving enough money to the point where I felt I could last 12 months or more, without having to work overseas.
+I spent five and a half years paying off credit card debts and saving enough money to the point where I felt I could last 12 months or more, without having to work overseas.